This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Chorionic villus sampling is done during the first trimester (9 to 11 weeks).
 A sample of cells from the placenta is taken to examine the chromosomes.

 - Amniocentesis is done during the second trimester (16 to 18 weeks).
 A sample of the fluid surrounding the baby is taken to examine the chromosomes.

 - A detailed ultrasound may be taken of the baby's spine and skull.

 - An ultrasound, CT scan, or MRI may be done to diagnose spina bifida after birth.

 may not be needed for mild spina bifida.
 Surgery can be done to close or place the spinal cord back into the vertebrae.
 Surgery may be done during pregnancy or after birth.
 After surgery, long-term care will be needed to treat conditions or disabilities caused by spina bifida.

 Prevent neural tube defects:

-- Get the right amount of folic acid each day before you get pregnant.
+- Get the right amount of folic acid each day.
+It is important to start before you get pregnant.
 Neural tube defects develop during the first month of pregnancy, possibly before you know you are pregnant.
 If you are planning to get pregnant or are pregnant, get 400 to 800 micrograms (mcg) each day.

 - Most women do not get enough folic acid from foods alone.
 You will need to take a folic acid supplement to make sure you get enough each day.
 You should start taking supplements at least 1 month before you get pregnant.
 Continue to take them through the first 3 months of pregnancy or as directed.

-- You may need up to 4,000 mcg if you have increased risk of having a baby with a neural tube defect.
+- You may need up to 4,000 mcg each day.
+This amount is needed if you have increased risk for having a baby with a neural tube defect.
 Women with higher risk should start taking folic acid 3 months before you get pregnant.
 Continue to take them through the first 3 months of pregnancy or as directed.